 - Still Rings: An athlete performs swings and demonstrates strength elements while keeping the rings as still as possible.

 - Vault: Launching off a springboard, pushing off a vault and landing a flip, twist, or somersault with tight body position.

 - Parallel Bars: A series of swings above and below two level bars finishing with a smooth release and dismount.

-- High Bar: On a single bar, gymnasts demonstrate swing and release skills whilst changing direction; finishing with an impressive dismount.
+- Horizontal Bar: On a single bar, gymnasts demonstrate swing and release skills whilst changing direction; finishing with an impressive dismount.

 Men's Artistic Gymnastics Program Documents